xalanq/cf-tool/README.md

   cf gen               Generate a code from default template. cf gen cpp           Generate a code from the template which's alias is "cpp" into current path. cf test              Run the commands of a template in current path.
-Then test all samples. cf watch             Watch the first 10 submissions of current contest. cf watch all         Watch all submissions of current contest. cf open 1136 a       Use default web browser to open the page of contest 1136, problem a.
+Then test all samples.
+                       If you want to add a new testcase, create two files "inK.txt" and "ansK.txt" where K is a string with 0~9. cf watch             Watch the first 10 submissions of current contest. cf watch all         Watch all submissions of current contest. cf open 1136 a       Use default web browser to open the page of contest 1136, problem a.